-If given a time machine, almost every biologist on Earth would race to be sent back to an inconspicuous, shallow rock pool, 4.28 billion years ago.
+If given a time machine, every biologist on Earth would race to be sent back to an inconspicuous shallow rock pool, 4.28 billion years ago.

 They’re there to witness the most important thing to ever happen on Earth.
 Abiogenesis, the origin of life.

-The first life on Earth was just a chemical.
-It was a tiny, colourless molecule that would have been invisible to us, and it never left a trace.
+The first life on Earth was not much more than just a chemical.
+It was a tiny, colourless molecule that would have been invisible to us, and it never directly left a trace.
 However, we carry its imprint within every cell of our bodies.